Why Scottish students should study in Englandby Judith Charlton

 If you’re applying for a popular degree programme at a Scottish university where demand for places is high, you could run a greater risk of being rejected.

-Student number caps were lifted on English universities in 2015, although a temporary cap was reintroduced in 2020-21 because of the Covid-19 pandemic.
+Student number caps were lifted on English universities in 2015.

-Earlier this year, the Department for Education carried out a consultation process on the reintroduction of student caps in England, but this is being fiercely resisted, meaning that universities can still expand their available degree places and welcome more students.
+The Department for Education has carried out a consultation process on the reintroduction of student caps in England, but this is being fiercely resisted, meaning that universities can still expand their available degree places and welcome more Scottish students studying in England.

-As a Scottish undergraduate student attending a Scottish university you won’t have to pay tuition fees – they’re covered by the Student Awards Agency Scotland (SAAS).
-In 2021/22 those fees were £1,820 a year; the fee for 2022/23 has yet to be confirmed.
+As a Scottish undergraduate student attending a Scottish university, you won’t have to pay tuition fees – they’re covered by the Student Awards Agency Scotland (SAAS).
+For 2024 entry the fees are £1,820 a year.

-If you study in England, you will have to pay the standard undergraduate tuition fee set by your English university – in 2021/2022 that was £9,250 a year; again, the fee for 2022/23 has yet to be confirmed.
+Scottish students studying in England will have to pay the standard undergraduate tuition fee set by your English university – for 2024 entry the fees are £9,250 a year.

 But did you know that, if you’re eligible for Student Finance, you can get a Tuition Fee Loan to cover the cost of your tuition at an English university?